 Many organisations provide guidance in information technology particularly for the elderly.
 The Finnish Association for the Welfare of Older People’s SeniorSurf campaign compiles information on where teaching is offered nationally.

 Contact Public Service Info.
-It is a service of the Population Register Centre that will guide you to the correct government department or agency and help you in the use of services.
+It is a service of the Digital and Population Data Services Agency that will guide you to the correct government department or agency and help you in the use of services.
 You can contact Public Service Info

 Public Service Info does not deal with official matters itself but guides you to the appropriate government department or agency.
 It operates in Finnish, Swedish or English.